BartlettJE/RM1_Resources/docs/03-AIS-01-stage1.md

-# Stage 1 Report
+# Stage 1 Group Report {#stage1-AIS}

 ## General information

-- The pre-registration sets out your plans and code for your quantitative project analyses.
+- The stage one report sets out the introduction (background research, rationale for your study) and planned methods.
+The general topic for your report is on self-regulated learning.

 - The deadline is **November 10th 2023**.

 - This assessment is worth 30% of your final course grade and will be a group mark.

-- One member of your group should submit a) your pre-reg .Rmd file, b) a knitted Word document of your pre-reg file, and c) a copy of the data to Moodle.
+- **One member** of your group should submit your complete stage one submission template to Moodle.
+This will consist of an introduction and method section that would make up a stage one registered report submission prior to collecting data.

+- In this course, you will not be collecting data yourself, but we will release a large secondary data set to you to apply your planned analyses to for the final individual stage two submission.
+For further information on the individual stage two report, please refer to the [Assessment Information Sheet](#stage2-AIS).

-- The submission link will open no later than 5 working days before the deadline and will be found in the Assignment Submission section of Moodle.
+- The submission link will open at least one week prior to the deadline and will be in the Assignment Submission section of Moodle.

-- To ensure all members of the group contribute equally, you will be asked to provide a peer rating which may be used to adjust the individual grade awarded (more details to follow during semester).
+- As a formative task and to outline ground rules for working in your group, you will group work agreement.
+We will introduce this document to you in week 2, but it will involve agreeing to how you will work in and contribute to your group.
+This will help to plan your assignment and recognise how people may work and interact differently.

 ## Word count and formatting

+- The maximum word count for this assignment is **1500** words.

-- This includes all text within your responses to five questions at the start of the pre-registration form including in-text citations.
-However, it does not include the references or your analysis code, or the text of the questions in the template.
+- This includes all text within the introduction and method sections including in-text citations.
+However, it does not include the references or any appendix items.

- - Please not that there is no 10% rule, 1000 words is a strict upper limit.
+ - Please not that there is no 10% rule, **1500** words is a strict upper limit.

- - You do not need to apply any formatting to the .Rmd file or the knitted Word document.
-You can if you choose, however, this is not a requirement and the default formatting of the knitted file will suffice.

- - All citations and references should follow APA guidelines although you do not need to indent the reference list (because this is very difficult to do in Markdown).
+ - All citations and references should follow APA 7th edition guidelines.

 ## Type of assessment/structure

-- The pre-registration should answer all specified questions about your intended analysis and should also provide the analysis code based on the pilot data.

-- You should complete the pre-registration .Rmd template available on Moodle.
-You should include the text of the questions/headings in your submission.

-- Your code should be reproducible, that is, your marker should be able to click "Knit" and your pre-registration code should fully compile using the data and code provided.

- - We also ask you to submit a copy of the knitted Word document so that in the event your .Rmd file is not reproducible and cannot be knitted, the rest of your work can still be marked.

-- You will likely have a reference list which should come at the end of the pre-registration and will not be included in the word count.
+- The stage one group report is modeled on the first half of a [registered report](https://www.cos.io/initiatives/registered-reports).
+This is a relatively new type of journal article where the research background, rationale, and planned methods are peer-reviewed prior to conducting a study.
+Instead of peer-review, your group work will be marked as an assessment.

+- Your stage one group report will include an introduction and method section, plus references (and appendices if relevant).
+You will receive a template outlining the key sections and sub-sections as part of the course.

 ## Assessment Criteria

 - Quality of the Knowledge and Research

-    - Demonstrate theoretical knowledge by providing a concise evidence-based rationale for the hypothesis/design.
+    - Demonstrate theoretical knowledge by providing a concise evidence-based rationale for your research question and hypothesis.

     - Demonstrate technical knowledge by providing appropriate answers to all questions, informed by knowledge from the wider course.

 - Quality of the Evaluation

-    - Clearly explain/justify all decisions made in the pre-registration where relevant.
+    - Clearly explain/justify all decisions made in the stage one report where relevant.

     - Use academic evidence to support your decisions and ideas where relevant.

-Quality of the Academic Communication
+- Quality of the Academic Communication

     - Write clearly and succinctly with appropriate use of paragraphs, spelling, and grammar.

-    - Provide a reproducible document that can be knitted without any errors.

 ## Assessment support

-- Guidance on how to complete the pre-registration will form part of the weekly course activities.
+- Guidance on how to complete the stage one group report will form part of the weekly course activities, such as content covered in the lectures and activities in the labs.

-- The assumptions of correlations and t-tests and how to choose which type of test is covered in the lectures and associated reading and the relevant sections of the PsyTeachR Fundamentals of Quantitative Analysis book.
+- The assumptions of correlations and t-tests and how to choose which type of test is covered in the lectures and associated reading, such as the relevant sections of the PsyTeachR Fundamentals of Quantitative Analysis book.

- - The code you need to conduct your analysis is explained in the [PsyTeachR Fundamentals of Quantitative Analysis book](https://psyteachr.github.io/quant-fun-v2/index.html).

-- Further information about assessment criteria and feedback can be found in the [Feedback Information Sheet](#FIS) chapter.
+- Further information about assessment criteria and feedback can be found in the [Feedback Information Sheet](#stage1-FIS) chapter.

 - You can find additional writing and study advice, including 1-to-1 guidance on the [Student Learning Development (SLD) website](https://www.gla.ac.uk/myglasgow/sld/).